mtrense/golang-workshop/README.md

 Expect(rec.Code).To(Equal(http.StatusOK))
 Expect(rec.Body.String()).To(Equal("Hello CLΛRK!"))
 ```
-As `helloWorld` returns an error, we expect it to return nil, when everything went fine.
+As `helloWorld` returns an `error` object, we expect it to return nil when everything went fine.
 The `Response` should then contain the specified values.